-All loans are secured by mortgages on land and buildings with a carrying value of \$3,678,024 (2019 - \$3,650,022) and a general security interest in all personal property.
+All loans are secured by mortgages on land and buildings with a carrying value of \$2,746,711 (2020 - \$3,678,024) and a general security interest in all personal property.

-In August 2018 the society entered into a mortgage arrangement with RBC to assist in the financing of the Smiths Falls building and renovations.
+In August 2018 the Society entered into a Mortgage arrangement with RBC to assist in the financing of the Smiths Falls building and renovations.
 Security for this loan is based on the Smiths Falls and Perth property.
 The \$950,000 loan is based on a 25 year mortgage at a fixed rate of 3.47% per annum.
-The blended monthly payments are \$4,741 on a five year term to expire in August 2023.
+The blended monthly payments are \$4,741 on a five year term to expire in February 2023.

-10. LONG TERM DEBT (continued)
+9. LONG TERM DEBT (continued)

 In November 2004, the Society entered into an interest rate swap arrangement with a Canadian chartered bank to eliminate interest rate cash flow risk, through the balance of the repayment term to 2024, with respect to the renewal of its mortgage.
 The financing is in the form of Bankers Acceptances.
 The debt has a twenty year amortization term and when combined with the interest rate swap arrangement has an effective interest rate of 6.06% representing an interest rate guaranteed by the swap of 5.21%, combined with a stamping fee of 0.85%.
-The debt is due November 2020.
+The debt was partially paid with the sale of 25 Riverside Drive, Perth, Ontario in August 2020.
+In May 2021, the property at 10 Herriott Street, Perth, Ontario was sold and the balance of the Bankers' acceptance was paid.

-The amount the Society would have to pay at March 31, 2020 to unwind the swap arrangement is \$53,338 (2019 - \$57,138).
+The amount the Society would have to pay at March 31, 2021 to unwind the swap arrangement is \$9,009 (2020 - \$53,338).
 The annual unrealized gain is recorded in the operating fund in the Statement of Remeasurement Gains and Losses.
-For the current year, the gain is \$3,800 (2019 - gain of \$9,622).
+For the current year, the gain is \$44,329 (2020 - gain of \$3,800).